 The subject must be famous.
 Being crazy in your house is one thing; being crazy on national television is a whole different story.

-- All Men Are Perverts: The easiest way for a man to enter the Zone is with a bizarre/violent sex life.
+- All Men Are Perverts/All Women Are Lustful: The easiest way for somebody to enter the Zone is with a bizarre/violent sex life.
 If nothing is known, salacious rumors will do.
 (But often, simply an extramarital affair isn't enough.
 To really stand out from the pack, you need prostitutes, handcuffs, public nudity - the whole schmeer.)

 - Memetic Molester: Or any other "Memetic" trope, but this one seems to fit the most.

 - Poe's Law: Same principle.
 A celebrity who enters the Tyson Zone for religious fundamentalism would be a straight example of both tropes.

 - Weirdness Magnet: Not all who enter the Tyson Zone are crazy in their own right.
 Sometimes, the strange things just follow them.

 - Deliberately invoked by Harry in Harry Potter and the Methods of Rationality, in which it is defied, inverted played with, and deconstructed.

 - Harry himself develops a reputation at Hogwarts for being able to do anything with his trademark finger snap, but that comes to bite him in the ass when Lesath Lestrange, certain that he can do anything, went on his knees and begged Harry to release his mother Bellatrix Black from Azkaban.
 He makes sure that The Daily Prophet releases absolutely ridiculous rumors about him, so that no one ever believes what the papers say about him anymore.
 He scares a Dementor in front of the Wizengamot, and they take it in stride, because he's The Boy-Who-Lived and it fits story logic.
 Well, most of them do.